 Why Nintendo didn’t make the NES and SNES compatible

 Nintendo had a couple of options when it came to compatibility.
 They could have designed the audio and video chips to be compatible from the start.
 This would have increased their cost and complexity and slowed down the time to market.
 It may have also limited the capability.
 The whole point behind 16-bit systems was to have richer graphics and sound, to make Super Mario World an experience more like Sonic the Hedgehog than its 8-bit predecesssors.
+Had they started developing the SNES earlier, this might have been a practical option.

 Or Nintendo could have taken some sort of a dual route, placing two sets of chips in the console, one that was active when playing NES games, and another that was active when playing SNES games.
 This would have perhaps reduced complexity, but still would have increased cost.
+Atari took this approach with its 7800 console, but they kept costs down by using the previous generation’s sound chip.
+So it felt like a compromise.

 Nintendo was rather late to market with the SNES.
 Sega and NEC both released 16-bit consoles nearly two years before Nintendo did, and Nintendo was happy just to ride NES sales.
 When the 16-bit consoles caught on, it kind of caught Nintendo by surprise.
 Nintendo needed to get the console to market, and meet a price point that would look reasonable.
 Had Nintendo started developing the system a couple of years earlier, they could have made a backward-compatible system, similar to what Apple did with the Apple IIgs, which could run Apple IIe software.
+The SNES design suggests Nintendo considered making the two systems compatible, but ultimately either ran out of time or budget and scrapped the idea before the system was completed.

 Why not an add-in?

 Nintendo executives probably figured anyone who wanted to play NES games would just hang on to their old NES console and play their old games on it.
+You could connect one to the composite inputs and one to the RF inputs and even have both consoles connected to the same TV.
+You can still do that today.
+Here’s some help connecting an SNES and an NES to newer TVs if you need it.

 What about newer systems like the Retron or FC Twin?